wocheon/2.linux/2-2.Cloud/GCP/GCP_Cloud_Storage/gcp_cloudstorage_gcsfuse연결.md

 These credentials will be used by any library that requests Application Default Credentials (ADC).

-Quota project "gcp-in-ca" was added to ADC which can be used by Google client libraries for billing and quota.
+Quota project "test-project" was added to ADC which can be used by Google client libraries for billing and quota.
 Note that some services may still bill the project owning the resource.

 $ ls -lrth /root/.config/gcloud/application_default_credentials.json